 However, the Christian concept of "soul" is indestructible.
 It is our divine spirit.
-The self of our conscious awareness (pneuma) that is bigger than our identity survives, but earthly identity, our relationships, and all we have done is lost to us.
+The self of our conscious awareness (pneuma) that is bigger than our identity survives, but earthly identity, our relationships, and all we have done can be lost to us.

 One possibility is that it works like this.
-A human is created by a specific union of spirit/psyche, a brain/mind/dianoia, and the flesh/sarx.
-As we grow, we develop our bodies/sarx, our lives/zoe, our hearts/kardia, and our self/psyche.
-However, only the last three of these are connected with our eternal spirit/pneuma.
+A human is created by a specific union of spirit/pneuma, a mind/dianoia, and the flesh/sarx.
+As we grow, we develop our our lives/zoe, our hearts/kardia, and our self/psyche.
+These three are connected with our eternal spirit/pneuma.
 When we live a worthy life, all four of these elements of our life, life-heart-self-spirit, can potentially survive.
+This is our soul.
 This is what Jesus called "eternal life".
 We survive knowing our past life.
-This is our soul.

 However, if a life is unworthy, what happens?
-The spirit is eternal so it survives, but it goes into the trash heap of fire.
+The spirit is eternal so it survives, but the elements of this life goes into the trash heap of fire.
 What happens then?
-Eternal torment of in the traditional hell of Christianity.
-However, there is another possibility as well.
-The life-heart-self is burned off in the fire of the trash heap.
+The eternal torment of in the traditional hell of Christianity?
+There is another possibility as well.
+This life-heart-self are burned off in the fire of the trash heap.
 In this context, the individual soul that survives is pure spirit, without the taint of an unworthy life.
 What happens to it?
 Possibly a rebirth in another life.
 Jesus makes several references to John (the Baptist) as the rebirth of Elijah.